 An estimated 40% of people in the United States have a Helicobacter pylori (H. pylori) infection, a bacteria that may cause gastric or peptic ulcers.
-The experienced team at Colorado Gastroenterology, with offices in Denver, Aurora, and Golden, can diagnose and treat H. pylori to reduce your risk of gastric damage.
+The experienced team at Colorado Gastroenterology, with offices in Denver and Aurora, can diagnose and treat H. pylori to reduce your risk of gastric damage.
 To schedule an appointment, call the office today.

 H. pylori is a bacterial infection that affects your stomach.
 Most people contract H. pylori during their childhood.
 The bacteria break down the protective lining of your stomach, which can lead to inflammation and ulcers.

 An H. pylori infection is one of the leading causes of peptic and gastric ulcers.